-H-GAC will initiate press releases to all relevant press contacts, social media, and internal newsletters in the contact database for project meetings, major milestones (WPP drafts, etc.), and other stories of particular interest.
-Press releases will be developed in H-GAC standard press release format to ensure acceptability to local media outlets.
+H-GAC will initiate press releases to all relevant press contacts, social media, and internal newsletters in the contact database for events and outreach efforts, and other stories of particular interest.
+Press releases will be developed in H-GAC standard press release format to ensure acceptability to local media outlets and will be approved by TCEQ in advance of publication.